39. Wally Bear and the NO! Gang (American Game Cartridges, 1992)

 35. Captain Planet and the Planeteers (Chris Gray Enterprises, 1992)

 34. Hydlide (T&E Soft, 1989)

 Hydlide honestly wasn't a terrible game for its time; it was one of the first action-RPGs ever released on Japanese computers, and had quite a bit of longevity and content for a game that ultimately took up less than 40 kilobytes of space.
 The big problem was that its time was in 1984 and it ultimately didn't get published in North America until 1989 - five years after its original debut and two years after the vastly superior Legend of Zelda.
 So everyone who saw a screenshot or two and expected another Zelda-esque adventure ended up being extremely disappointed.
 Also not helping Hydlide's case was a heavy emphasis on grinding and touch-based combat make it a chore to play, essentially boiling the entire process down into long bouts of enemy bopping interlaced with a lot of savescumming.
-So while it was a pioneer for the genre, Hydlide's only value nowadays is as a curious footnote for RPG fans who want to see where the (much better) Ys series drew its inspiration from.
+So while it was a pioneer for the genre, Hydlide's only value nowadays is as a curious footnote for RPG fans who want to see where the (much better) Ys and Zelda franchises drew inspiration from.